Canon 1Ds vs Olympus E-1

 - Less heavy: Has a lower weight (by 527g or 42 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (750 versus 600) out of a single battery charge.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was introduced into a lower priced category (81 percent cheaper at launch).

 - More modern: Was introduced somewhat (8 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds is the clear winner of the match-up (10 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds emerges as the winner of the contest (10 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.